 Part 1 Understanding Chords

 1 Understand the strings.
-It’s best to first familiarize yourself with the guitar strings and how they interact with your fingers.
-For convenience, we will number the strings.
-The strings on the guitar should be numbered as shown in the diagram:
+It's best to first familiarize yourself with the guitar strings and how they contact your fingers.
+For convenience, we're going to number the strings.
+The strings on your guitar should be numbered as shown in the picture:

-• Vertically from 1 to 6, from the highest pitch to the lowest pitch.
+• Sort vertically from 1 to 6, from highest pitch to lowest pitch.

-• Note that if the instructions say "place your first finger on the third fret," it means you should place your finger "between" the second fret and the third fret.
-This allows the string to contact the third fret.
+• Note that if the instructions say "Place your first finger on the third fret," it means that you should place your finger "between" the second and third frets.
+This will allow the strings to make contact with the third fret.

-If you understand English, you might use this mnemonic to remember the pitch of each string, from the lowest (top string) to the highest (bottom string):
+If you know English, you might want to use this formula to memorize the pitch of each string, from the lowest (upper string) to the highest (lower string):

-3 Learn the C chord.
-The first chord to master is the C chord—one of the simplest chords in music.
-Before learning, let’s clarify what it means.
-A normal chord, whether on piano, guitar, or a well-trained vocal mouse, is a sound made up of three or more notes (two notes are called a “dyad,” which is common in music, but it is not a chord).
-A chord contains more than just three notes, but that is beyond the scope of this article.
-The C chord on the guitar looks like this:
+3. Learn the C chord.
+The first thing to master is the C chord—one of the simplest chords in music.
+Before learning, let’s find out what it means.
+A normal chord, whether on a piano, a guitar or a well-trained vocal rat, is a sound made up of three or more notes (two notes, called a "duplet", are common in music, but are not chords).
+Chords involve more than just three notes, but that's beyond the scope of this article.
+The C chord looks like this on the guitar:

 • The lowest note is on the third fret of the fifth string: 1 (do)

-• A higher note is on the second fret of the fourth string: 3 (mi)
+• The higher note is on the second fret of the fourth string: 3 (mi)

 • Be careful not to place your fingers on the sixth string.
-When playing the C chord, this string should always remain "open."
+When playing the C chord, this string should always be "open".

-• The highest note is on the first fret of the second string: 1 (do)
+• The highest note is on the second string and the first fret: 1 (do)

-• The C major chord does not require the highest and lowest strings to sound.
+• A C major chord does not require the highest and lowest strings.

-4 Try these notes.
-Play the notes in the chord from low to high, one at a time.
-Take your time and be careful: press the strings firmly against the frets, then pluck the string with your right hand.
-Try to make the sound last as long as possible, then move to the next note:
+4 Try these sounds.
+Play the notes in the chord one at a time from lowest to highest.
+Go carefully and slowly: press the strings tightly against the frets, then pluck the strings with your right hand.
+Make the sound last as long as possible, then move on to the next note:

-• Press your middle finger on the third fret of the fifth string as shown, pluck the string until the sound fades away.
+• Place your middle finger on the third fret of the fifth string and pluck the string as before until the sound fades away.
 This is the 1 (do) note.

 • Place your index finger on the second fret of the fourth string, pluck the string as before, and play 3 (mi).